pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

 This Is Only a Test
 ===================

-Projects generated from :ref:`technology-cra` are also wired for testing: dependencies, configuration files, and sample tests.
+Projects generated from :ref:`kbbtechnology-cra` are also wired for testing: dependencies, configuration files, and sample tests.
 We'll see more later, but for now, let's run the tests.
 Unsurprisingly, it's similar to the above: